luigifreda/pyslam/README.md

 #### MCAP files

 A concise introduction of the `mcap` format is available [here](https://foxglove.dev/blog/introducing-the-mcap-file-format).
-These files are also recorded and played by using ros2 tools.
+These files can be also recorded and played-back by using ROS2 tools.

 #### Video and Folder Datasets